cpitraininglabs/DevOps-Primer/README.md

 * Software Defined Talk

 #### DORA, Dr. Foresgren, Jez Humble and Accelerate
-* DORA](https://www.devops-research.com/research.html) DevOps Data and Metrics singularity [Dr. Nicole Forsgren](https://nicolefv.com/) @nicolefv
+* [DORA](https://www.devops-research.com/research.html) DevOps Data singularity [Dr. Nicole Forsgren](https://nicolefv.com/) @nicolefv
 * [Accelerate](https://learning.oreilly.com/library/view/accelerate/9781457191435/)
 * Jez Humble Continuous Integration/Continuous Delivery (also DORA and Accelerate) [Humble/Farley](https://learning.oreilly.com/library/view/continuous-delivery-reliable/9780321670250/)

 _Extremely influencial as a measurement.
 Currently a measure for an orgs capabilities.
-There are now 5 current metrics.
+There were 5 metrics with operational excellence being one, however this metric seems to have been scaled back and disappeared.
+Operational Excellence is key to sucess so there is more for me to understand in these measurements._

 #### The Five Key DORA Metrics